adgpta/NuCLear/README.md

 1. Add folder containing all scripts and previously saved models to MATLAB path.
 2. Run [NuCLearClassificationModule.m](https://github.com/adgpta/NuCLear/tree/main/NuCLearV4.1/Scripts).
 3. Select the trained model to use for classification.
 A pre-trained model is provided [here](https://github.com/adgpta/NuCLear/tree/main/NuCLearV4.1/Model).
 4. Select the directory containing csvs with radiomics features extracted via [here](https://github.com/adgpta/NucleusAI/blob/master/README.md#feature-extraction-based-on-pyradiomics).
+Sample extraction files can be found [here](https://github.com/adgpta/NucleusAI/tree/master/SampleData/PyradiomicsFiles).
 5. Select training model. _(Optional: Only for multiple models save in a single file)_.
 6. The results are exported in the input directory in a folder named as "NuCLear[modelname][datestamp]".
 Within the folder are the raw predictions for each classifier for each nuclei, cleaned predictions and final results.
 7. The `Prediction_results` folder contains the final predictions for each file.